Capturing Hidden Revenue: Overlooked and Under Booked

 When searching for every potential revenue opportunity, don’t overlook those that may be unique to geography.
 Blue Cross Blue Shield fee schedule variances in California, Idaho, New York, Pennsylvania, and Washington are good examples.
 Claims for eligible BlueCard patients receiving care in these markets can be submitted to either local Blue Cross Blue Shield plan, so knowing which plan will pay the higher fee can drive revenue for hospitals able to identify and leverage that variance.
 This BlueCard revenue stream has netted $2 million for a hospital with $2 billion in net patient revenue (NPR), and $12 million for a system with $6 billion NPR.
 That’s on an annual basis because this is all recurring revenue.

 As health systems work to recover from the ongoing financial strain of the pandemic, labor shortages, inflationary pressures, and payer compliance complexity will continue to whip up strong financial headwinds.
-RCM leaders steering their systems toward a safe financial harbor will need to carefully manage both sides of the ledger.
+RCM leaders steering their systems toward a safe financial harbor will need to manage both sides of the ledger carefully.
 Bringing on guides that can help capitalize on the more meandering and less traveled revenue opportunities can be a powerful equalizer in the current economic climate.

-To learn more about using advanced technology and deep healthcare RCM expertise to capture hidden and challenging revenue, email [email protected].
+To learn more about using advanced technology and deep healthcare RCM expertise to capture hidden and challenging revenue, email connect@r1rcm.com.